 "You have three left.
-Work around it."
-I yelled back.
+Work around it," I yell back.

 We've replaced at least 84 strings on that cello.
 The last cello was crushed under our suburban, but that's a story for another day.
-Sometimes I feel like I'm stuck in that movie, "Ground hog Day" where he keeps waking up, and reliving the same thing over and over again.
 Surely there is some homeschooling mom out there who doesn't have it all together.
 I grab my laptop and google, "homeschooling moms who don't have it together."
 I come up empty.
 I did find a homeschooled 7 year old working on his master's degree, and another homeschooling mamma who has a freezer full of meals for the next 12 years.
-This particular group of homeschoolers wear the "Homeschooling badge" proudly, and some believe that all should have one just like theirs.
+This particular group of homeschoolers wear the "Homeschooling badge" proudly.
 When you talk to them, they like to slip in little phrases like, "When we were studying quantum physics the other day...."
 I shamefully look down at my "homeschool badge."
-It's upside down, and covered in chocolate.
-Upon a quick glance it reads, "Bad GE homeschooling."
+It appears to be upside down, and covered in chocolate.
 Most days, I wear my hair in a messy bun with the same sweatshirt on.
 If I do decide to put makeup on, Annie asks where we're going, so I try to keep her stabilized.
-I don't think I've ever shared with you that when I took Emma for her first dental cleaning, the hygienist asked her how often she brushes, and she proudly announced, "When we go to church and to the library."
+When I took Emma for her first dental cleaning, the hygienist asked her how often she brushes, and she proudly announced, "When we go to church and to the library."
 The hygienist looked at me like, "Is she telling the truth?"
 I smiled and shrugged.
 "We're religious bookworms."
 The scary thing is that Emma was HAPPY with that information.
 She actually thought she gave the good answer for that one.

 We go to have her cavity filled on Monday.

 Why am I telling you all this?
 Because for far too long, there has been this false idea that "homeschoolers have it all together."
 I'm here to let tell you that the jigs up.
 We have cavities.
 We eat cereal for dinner.
-We have science projects growing in the refrigerator that weren't planned.
-We have string-less cellos, and our daughters wear their brother's underwear.
+We have science projects growing in the refrigerator that were not planned science projects.
+We have string-less cellos, mismatched socks and library fees larger than the national debt.
 Just keeping it real here, folks.
 I don't think it helps anyone to pretend to be something you're not.
 My husband gets daily phone calls from me threatening to list our children on e-bay.
 He's used to these phone calls, and calmly tells me that everything will be fine, and that he'll bid on all five of our children, and perhaps I should go out for a little bit of fresh air.
 I then tell him what a horrible wife, mother and human being I am.
-He says, "No, you're not." -And we're good for the next 28 days.
+He says, "No, you're not." -And then, we're good for the next 28 days.